Why playing Everlong still chokes Dave Grohl up

 Dave Grohl has says that classic Foo Fighters songs like Everlong still leave him overcome when he sees fans singing the lyrics back to him.

 Asked by Rolling Stone last year if he still connects with the original emotion behind the song, the Foo Fighters frontman replied: "Oh, yeah.
 There are nights where you’re thinking about what toppings are on the pizza on the bus and whether you need to do laundry tomorrow, but when you launch into a song like that, it immediately brings you back."

-The rocker added: "We’re not robots.
+The legend added: "We’re not robots.
 What chokes me up is when I see people singing lyrics back to me with the same emotion.
 So if you hear me kind of giggling in the middle of a song, it’s because I’m trying not to just fucking totally break down in front of everybody like a fool [laughs]."

 Grohl provided a particularly emotional moment with the track when playing it at Glastonbury 2017.

-Following the sad passing of Foos fan Laura Plane in May that year, her widower Jon contacted Dave Grohl through Twitter to ask if the band would perform the song in her memory at this year's festival.
+Following the sad passing of Foos fan Laura Plane in May that year, her widower Jon contacted Dave Grohl through Twitter to ask if the band would perform the song in her memory at that year's festival.

 Jon's request was picked up on social media and was retweeted more than 12 million times, leading to the frontman penning a handwritten note to Jon, which he shared via a photo uploaded to Twitter.